atkhx/nnet/examples/mnist/README.md

 ### Prepare your neural network config

-You could find some default configuration for convolutional neural network in `./pkg/net.go`.
+You could find and change default configuration for convolutional neural network in `./pkg/net.go`.

-**Important!** If you decide to change network configuration you must delete the previously trained `./config.json` file.
+**Important!** If you want to change configuration you must delete the previously trained `./config.json` file.

 Otherwise, you will see nice panic in output.